syseleven/shared-secrets/README.md

 ### Requirements

 Shared-Secrets is based on MariaDB 10.0, Nginx 1.10 and PHP 7.0, but should also work with MySQL, Apache and earlier versions of PHP.
-GPG encryption is supported by directly calling the gpg binary.
-Previously, using the [GnuPG PECL package](https://pecl.php.net/package/gnupg) has been prefered mechanism due to its cleaner interface - however this interface is currently forcefully deactivated due to security concerns.
+Encrypted is done via the OpenSSL integration of PHP.

 ### Nginx Setup